matomo-org/matomo/README.md

 What makes Matomo unique from the competition:

-  * You own your web analytics data: since Matomo is installed on your server, the data is stored in your own database and you can get all the statistics using the powerful Matomo Analytics API.
+  * You own your web analytics data: since Matomo is installed on your server, the data is stored in your database and you can get all the statistics using the powerful Matomo Analytics API.

-  * Matomo is a Free Software which can easily be configured to respect your visitors' privacy.
+  * Matomo is a Free Software that can easily be configured to respect your visitors' privacy.

   * Modern, easy to use User Interface: you can fully customize your dashboard, drag and drop widgets and more.

   * Matomo features are built inside plugins: you can add new features and remove the ones you don’t need.
-    You can build your own web analytics plugins or hire a consultant to have your custom feature built-in Matomo.
+    You can build your web analytics plugins or hire a consultant to have your custom feature built-in Matomo.

   * A vibrant international Open community of more than 200,000 active users (tracking even more websites!)

-  * Advanced Web Analytics capabilities such as E-commerce Tracking, Goal tracking, Campaign tracking, Custom Variables, Email Reports, Custom Segment Editor, Geo Location, Real-time visits and maps, [and a lot more!](https://matomo.org/feature-overview/)
+  * Advanced Web Analytics capabilities such as E-commerce Tracking, Goal tracking, Campaign tracking, Custom Variables, Email Reports, Custom Segment Editor, Geo Location, Real-time visits, and maps, [and a lot more!](https://matomo.org/feature-overview/)

 Documentation and more info on https://matomo.org